-By October 13, 2017 each varsity head coach, regardless of won or loss record is invited to submit via the password-protected online eligibility center or the submit scores/forms option under the CIAC for coaches menu at ciacsports.com, a list of six (6) officials who are judged to be competent to officiate tournament games.
-In addition two officials may be listed who you judge should not work tournament games.
+6.1 By October 9, 2020 each varsity head coach, regardless of won or loss record is invited to submit via the password-protected online eligibility center or the submit scores/forms option under the CIAC for coaches menu at ciacsports.com, a list of six (6) officials who are judged to be competent to officiate tournament games.
+In addition two (2) officials may be listed who you judge should not work tournament games.
 From the suggestions a Master List of Officials will be developed which will be used to hire available officials.

 - 6.2 The CIAC Officials Coordinator will hire game officials for tournament games starting with the quarter-final, semi-final and final matches.
 Home schools will contact their assigner for first and second round games.
-Each school will provide one lines person for the first and second round games.
-The CIAC Officials Coordinator will hire lines persons for the quarter-final, semi-final and final matches. - 6.3 Each team must bring a competent scorer and libero tracker for each match.
-Certified volleyball officials will be used as linesmen for all quarter-final, semi-final and final matches.
-The CIAC Volleyball Assistant Tournament Director for Officials is Barbara Startup Home telephone (860) 646-7552 / Cell (860) 331-3672 / Email barbarastartup@sbcglobal.net. - 6.4 THE CIAC VOLLEYBALL COMMITTEE RECOMMENDS THAT THE LINES JUDGES FOR FIRST AND SECOND ROUND GAMES BE QUALIFIED AND EXPERIENCED.
+For the first and second round games the same procedure that is used for regular season is in effect.
+The CIAC Officials Coordinator will hire line judges for the quarter-final, semi-final and final matches. - 6.3 Each team must bring a competent scorer and libero tracker for each match.
+Only NFHS score sheets are to be used. - 6.4 For first and second round games the higher seed may provide adult line judges who are experienced and competent.
+Officials may be used.
+Parents with players on either team may not be used.
+Certified volleyball officials will be used as line judges for all quarter-final, semi-final and final matches.
+The CIAC Volleyball Assistant Tournament Director for Officials is Marie Lavin (203) 209-6438 / Email marie.lavin405@gmail.com.